PAD

 Initial Prior Returns

 So far, the initial prior returns have been set equal to the expected IID return.
-Now suppose that the prior returns are the most recent 30 annual real returns in the 1926 to 2017 historical series, or the 30 consecutive returns in that series that would have an unusually strong impact either positive or negative on sustainability.
+Now suppose that the prior returns are the most recent 30 annual real returns in the 1926 to 2024 historical series, or the 30 consecutive returns in that series that would have an unusually strong impact either positive or negative on sustainability.
 To have a strong impact on sustainability the prior average must be unusually low or high and more recent returns should also be unusually low or high as recent returns will remain in the average for a long time.
 Unusually high averages with more recent high returns occurred prior to the early and mid 1960s following the long bullish period in the stock market after WWII.
-In particular, the returns prior to 1966 will be considered as that is the first year for the regressions in Table 3.
+In particular, the returns prior to 1966 will be considered as that is the first year for the regressions in Table 11.1.
 An unusually low average with more recent low returns occurred in the mid 1980s following the long bearish period in the stock market in the 1970s.
 The mid 1980s also reflects some of the unusually strong returns in the 1950s coming out of the 30 year average.
 In particular, the returns prior to 1985 will be considered.
 To isolate the effect of the pattern of the returns in the historical series from the difference between the average historical returns and the expected IID return, an adjustment is required.
-All of the returns in the historical series must be adjusted by the same amount so that the average return of the historical series is the same as the expected IID return.
-To do so, each of the historical returns must be reduced by .020, as the average return over 1926 to 2017 was .090.
+All of the returns in the historical series are adjusted by the difference between the average return of the historical series and the expected IID return.

-For normal initial prior returns the hedging benefit of PAD returns makes stocks more valuable relative to intermediates, and increases the allocation to stocks by 10 or 20 percentage points for the illustration.
+For normal initial prior returns the hedging benefit of PAD returns makes stocks more valuable relative to intermediates, and increases the allocation to stocks by 10 or 20 percentage points.
 This advantage for stocks with PAD returns can be nullified, however, if the initial prior returns are too high.
 Suppose, for instance, that the initial prior stock returns are those in 1966, after the adjustment just described.
-When the prior returns for 1966 replace the prior returns of .07 in Chart 25, Chart 28 shows that the optimal stock allocation reverts from 40% back to 30% for a coefficient of —1.
-When the coefficient is —2, the reversion is from 50% to 30%.
-The stronger reaction coefficient strengthens the hedging benefit, but also strengthens the adverse effect of the very high prior returns.
-The net effect is no change.
-When the prior returns are replaced by the very low prior returns in 1985, the prior returns increase the allocation from 40% to 50% for a coefficient of —1, and to 60% for a coefficient of —2.
-All of these allocations are for a 3.5% initial disbursement, and as before, an increase in the initial disbursement to 4.0% or 4.5% warrants adding 5 or 10 percentage points to the allocation.
-Change in the 30 year average return as the disbursement period unfolds might make some later change in allocation desirable, but doing so will not have much effect on sustainability, and will not be considered.
+When the prior returns for 1966 replace the neutral returns the optimal stock allocations for coefficients of -1 and -2 revert back to being the same as for the IID returns.
+When the prior returns for 1985 replace the IID returns the optimal allocation increases by another 10 percentage points.
+Change in the 30 year average return as the disbursement period unfolds might make some later change in allocation desirable, but doing so will not have much effect on sustainability, and is not considered.

 Notes

-1. Over 1966 to 2017, the strongest bull market was over 1995 to 1999 when the annual increase for those five years averaged 26% in real terms.
+1. Over 1966 to 2024, the strongest bull market was over 1995 to 1999 when the annual increase for those five years averaged 26% in real terms.
 The most severe bear market was over 1973 and 1974 when the annual decline averaged 28% in real terms for these two years.
-It is of interest to note that the trough and peak of the 30 year average over 1966 to 2017 occurred in the year just prior to each of these events.
+It is of interest to note that the trough and peak of the 30 year average over 1966 to 2024 occurred in the year just prior to each of these events.
 Of course, there was no way of knowing that was the peak or trough until long afterwards.
-Moreover, for many years beforehand the 30 year average was almost as low or as high as at the trough or peak.
+Moreover, for many years beforehand the 30 year average was almost as low or as high as at the peak or trough.
 Thus, the 30 year average would not have been of much help in forecasting the timing of these events.
-Highly abnormal measures of stock market valuation are helpful in indicating that a highly abnormal move of the market is possible, not when it will occur
+Highly abnormal measures of stock market valuation are helpful in indicating that a highly abnormal move of the market is possible, not when it will occur.

-2. To incorporate PAD stock returns into the Model, two new columns must be added to the spreadsheet, and a revision made in the relation for the stock return, r(t).
+2. To incorporate PAD stock returns into the model, two new columns must be added to the spreadsheet, and a revision made in the relation for the stock return, r(t).
 The first of the new columns has the 65 returns that are used in each iteration for a simulation of the disbursements.
 The first 30 of these returns starts with the most distant of the 30 given prior returns, and ends with the given return for the year prior to the beginning of the disbursements.
 The last 35 returns start with the drawing for the return for the first year in the iteration, and end with the drawing for the return for the 35th year in that iteration.
 The second column has the 36 successive moving averages of the 30 prior returns used to calculate the expected return for each successive year in an iteration.
 The first of these is the average of the 30 given prior returns, and the last is the 30 returns drawn in the simulation for the 6th through the 35th years of an iteration.
-In the relation for the return on stocks in year t given by r(t), the mean is increased by .07, when the coefficient is —1, and the prior average for year t given in the second column deducted.
-When the coefficient is —2, .14 is added to the mean and twice the prior average for year t given in the second column is deducted.
-As discussed in the following note, when the coefficients are —1 and —2 the standard deviation is set respectively to .1768 and .1758.

 References